-Whether you’re buying a new home or you already own a house (or heck–rent an apartment!), there are home essentials (what I call the “home necessities list”) that everyone should have.
+Whether you’re buying a new home or you already own a house (or rent an apartment!), there are home essentials that everyone should have.
+I call these the “home necessities.”

 It looked like it had been wetting… then drying… then wetting again for a little time.